textadventures/quest/docs/convert.md

 ---
 layout: index
-title: Using some things to create others
+title: Converting One Thing Into Another
 ---